EduID-Mobile/Architecture-and-Requirements/version2/40-nail-api.md

 This method revokes the app access token for a given service.
 After calling this method the service token cannot be used with the service.
 This is equivalent to an app-level logout.

-This method will authomatically remove the service from the NAIL API.
+This method authomatically removes the service from the NAIL API.

+The completion handler receives a boolean value that indicates if the NAIL API was able to revoke the token.

 ``` removeService(serviceName) ```